 Colorectal cancer is cancer in the colon or rectum.
 It is a leading cause of cancer deaths in the U.S. But when this cancer is found and removed early, the chances of a full recovery are very good.
 Because colorectal cancer rarely causes symptoms in its early stages, screening for the disease is important.
 It’s even more crucial if you have risk factors for the disease.

-- If you have a family history of colon or rectal cancer, you may need to be tested earlier and more often.
-Talk to your primary care provider
+- If you have a family history of colon cancer, rectal cancer, or adenomatous polyps, you may need to be tested earlier and more often.

 - Race and ethnicity: for colorectal cancer, African Americans have the highest incidence and mortality rates in the US.
 Ashkenazi Jews have one of the highest risks in the world.

 - Hereditary syndromes: about 5% of people who develope colorectal cancer have inherited gene mutations.
 These may include: Lynch syndrome, famililial adenomatous polyposis, Peutz-Jeghers syntrome, or MUTYH-associated polyposis.

 Take the National Cancer Institute's colorectal cancer risk assessment here

 Over 45?
 Schedule a screening with a specialist

 Click the contact us button below, let us know what we can help you with, and one of our team members will reach out and connect with you.